Near Dublin: Brú na Bóinne & Glendalough

 The Madrid Río and the Matadero

 One of the immediate charms of Madrid is how relatively compact its historic center is.
 A visitor can easily walk from the Retiro Park, to the Prado, to Gran Vía, and to the Templo de Debod in the course of a day.
-Exploring this way, Madrid is experienced as a series of unfolding streets, plazas, and monuments, winding and criss-crossing their way across a relatively flat landscape.
+Explored this way, Madrid is experienced as a series of unfolding streets, plazas, and monuments, winding and criss-crossing their way across a relatively flat landscape.
 And yet, to get an idea of the contours of the land, of the natural environment that the city inhabits, one must venture further—to the Madrid Río.

 This is a park that runs along the Manzanares River.
 “River” is a generous term for this trickle of water.
-Originating in the high sierra, the Manzanares runs southward, eventually emptying into the mightier Jarama to the south.
+Originating in the high sierra, the Manzanares runs southward, eventually emptying into the mightier Jarama River.
 As a natural resource, it is almost negligible—far too shallow for boat travel, and far too scanty to be a significant source of drinking water.
 But it is this slight river, working over the course of centuries, which carved out the high bluff upon which the Royal Palace is now situated, and which formed the core of the original settlement of Madrid.
 In other words, it is because of the small valley created by the Manzanares that anyone thought of settling here in the first place.

 And the Manzanares has never lost its importance.
 It makes an appearance in many of Goya’s paintings, as a kind of pleasure ground, where aristocrats dressed as majos and majas took their leisure.
 During the Spanish Civil War, this humble river formed an important line of defense for the city.
 And during this century, the Madrid Río was the site of a major project of urban renewal.